SigmaWrath/Tukupu-Published/content/To-Do.md

 		- Should have a portal to the Beastlands?
 		- Also should have a portal to that asteroid city from Spelljammer module
 		- And a Concord Jewel connecting it to the Radiant Citadel (Radiant Citadel civs: sister to the material plane, or wildspace systems in the Astral Sea???)
 	- Aldania: the Lovers' Palace, with rainbow skies kind of like the celestial event in episode 6 of Andor (perpetual solar eclipse in a sense)
+		- This is the core of the Axial Planes
 	- The Houses of Night must be traversed by the River of Night.
 (Twelve houses?
 Idk just do strictly as many as needed, no more, no less)
 - ~~Tabaxi~~ $\rightarrow$ [Ardlings](https://dungeonsanddragonsfan.com/ardling-one-dnd-news/), descended from Beast Lords
 	- Which means new outer plane: the Beastlands